kanenathan213/kanenathan213.github.io/about.md

 permalink: /about/
 ---

-I build web products that people need.
-My toolbelt currently includes React, Redux, Node, D3, RxJS, and Sketch.
-I'm a big fan of functional and reactive programming techniques, automated testing, and continuous deployment.
+I build products people need.
+My toolbelt includes React/Redux, Python (Flask), Elixir, and Node.
+I'm a big fan of functional programming, strong type checking (Flow/Typescript), automated testing (Jest/Enzyme), and continuous deployment.

-I believe that companies win on product quality, and that quality is best achieved through rapid, relentless iteration based on experiments.
+I believe companies win on product quality, and that high quality is achieved through rapid, relentless experimental iteration.
 My mindset has been shaped by launching financial products at Intuit & Mint, running dozens of A/B tests on the Clinton campaign fundraising platform, and building a new SaaS tool for the logistics startup Transfix.

 When not looking at a screen, I can be found hiking to scenic viewpoints, scuba diving, and devouring sushi (not at the same time).